Bristol Mini-park

 This historic vote will have far-reaching impact.
 It will positively impact bicycle and pedestrian safety.
 It will help Newton reach its Climate Action goals.
 It will:

-• help fulfill Frederick Law Olmstead’s goal of a linear park along Commonwealth Avenue “to which people may easily go when the day’s work is done, and where they may stroll for an hour, seeing, hearing, and feeling nothing of the bustle and jar of the streets where they shall, in effect, find the city put far away.. “;
+• Help fulfill Frederick Law Olmstead’s goal of a linear park along Commonwealth Avenue “to which people may easily go when the day’s work is done, and where they may stroll for an hour, seeing, hearing, and feeling nothing of the bustle and jar of the streets where they shall, in effect, find the city put far away.. “;

-• support the Safe Routes to School (SRTS) Task Force’s mission of providing safe routes for school children to get to and from school;
+• Support the Safe Routes to School (SRTS) Task Force’s mission of providing safe routes for school children to get to and from school;

-• make life more pleasant for all who walk, run, or bicycle along the Carriage Road, whether eastbound or westbound;
+• Make life more pleasant for all who walk, run, or bicycle along the Carriage Road, whether eastbound or westbound;

-• help fulfill the Carriage Road’s potential as the unique resource that it is.
+• Help fulfill the Carriage Road’s potential as the unique resource that it is.

 The five voting members of Traffic Council were Newton Transportation Coordinator David Koses; City Councilor Alicia Bowman; representing the Police Dept, Sgt.
 Wade; citizen representative Jeremy Freudberg; and from Newton’s Dept. of Public Works, Transportation Engineer Isaac Prizant.